 Adding in overdrive or distortion at this stage isn’t meant to radically change the sound, but it can bring certain individual things to life.
 Adding slight overdrive to your cymbals or hi-hats, for example, can give them an extra dash of sparkle to help them stand out in the mix.
 This kind of application is sometimes called an ‘exciter’.

 Finally, reverb gives the sound a bit of air.
-It makes it sound like it was recorded in a big open space, and can provide a welcome ambiance to the finished product.
+It makes it sound like it was recorded in a big open space, and can provide a welcome ambience to the finished product.

-Hopefully by now your recordings should have taken on a new dimension.
+Hopefully, by now your recordings should have taken on a new dimension.
 Everything should be nicely balanced in terms of levels, be spread nicely across the stereo field, have instruments co-operating on frequencies, and have a few nice added extras from the effects.
 The mixing stage is a great place to experiment with sound, so have fun and let us know how you get on with your post-production dabbling.